zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

 }
 ```

-This code creates a shadow property `AuthorId` to the `Book` entity.
+The above code creates a shadow property called `AuthorId` to the `Book` entity.

 <img src="images/shadow-properties-1.png">